About

 About Me

-I’m Riley, a third year undergraduate student studying mathematics and statistics at the University of British Columbia.
+I’m Riley, a fourth year undergraduate student studying mathematics and statistics at the University of British Columbia.
 In addition to my studies, I’m passionate about Unix, Vim, and software engineering.
-I also enjoy running, reading, and playing the piano.
-On the Big Five Personality Traits I am high in openness and conscientiousness, roughly average in extroversion and neuroticism, and low in agreeableness.
+I also enjoy running, reading, hiking, and playing the piano.
+I am currently working at SAP Canada as a CI/CD intern until April 2026.

-I have spent much of the last year doing research in mathematical biology.
+From May to August 2025, I worked with Dr. Cuauhtémoc T. Vidrio Sahagún and Dr. Alain Pietroniro to implement a Flood Frequency Analysis Framework in the R programming language.
+Documentation for the software I created can be found here.
+Before this, I spent a year doing research in mathematical biology.
 From April to December 2024, I worked with Dr. Eric Cytrynbaum to develop a mathematical model of root growth in A. Thaliana.
 An up-to-date copy of our manuscript can be found here and the code for the project can be found here.
 I also took MATH 462 (Projects in Mathematical Biology), a graduate-level mathematical modelling course at UBC.
 For the final project, my group and I explored models of the Notch signalling pathway.
 I wrote a brief summary of our work here.

 Site Design